rajarshisamaddar/skycast/README.md

 - React.js
 - Material-UI
-- Redux
+- Redux Toolkit
 - HTML5
 - CSS3
+- SCSS
 - JavaScript
+- TypeScript
+- WeatherAPI.com - API
-- API (e.g., OpenWeatherMap API)
+- IPinfo.io - API
+- Render.com

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you find any bugs or have suggestions for new features, please feel free to open an issue or submit a pull request.

 ## License